jnk0le/simple-crt/README.md

 or "enable arm semihosting" option in eclipse debug startup configuration

 Newlib implementation of `printf("")` is caching output until '\n' character (or buffer exahaustion ??? allocates 1kB through malloc)
-`fprintf(stderr,"")` is printing out one character at a time which is extremly slow through semihosting.
+`fprintf(stderr,"")` is printing out one character at a time which is extremly slow through stlinkv2 clone (and a bit less slow through wchlinkE)

 stdio.h assumes hardcoded stdin/stdout/stderr handlers to 0,1,2 but obtaining it through proper way by opening special ":tt" file assigns a bigger numbers.
 For me both ways work.